Tony Hawk's Underground 2: Reception

 The game received generally positive reviews from critics, with GameRankings scores ranging from 70% to 86% and Metacritic scores from 70% to 85%.
 It was nominated to be part of the Smithsonian's "The Art of Video Games" display for the PlayStation 2 section under the Action genre, but lost to Shadow of the Colossus.
 It received runner-up positions in GameSpot's 2004 "Best Alternative Sports Game" and "Best Licensed Music" award categories across all platforms.

 The plot received mixed comments.
 Douglass C. Perry of IGN found the plot to be less "endearing" than Underground's, and while he enjoyed the story mode's gameplay, other staff at IGN did not, opting instead for the Classic mode.
 A reviewer from GameSpot enjoyed the story mode, but felt it was too short.
 In contrast, Tom Bramwell from Eurogamer felt there were plenty of levels, and saw the plot as enjoyable and unintrusive, if unintelligent.
 Ben Silverman of Game Revolution also thought the campaign was noticeably short, but also that "that's actually a blessing, though, because the plot and cut-scenes are pretty lame".
 Perry enjoyed the level design, but noted some slowdown in the levels due to their size.

 Some critics noted that the gameplay had not been significantly upgraded from Underground.
 Silverman and Perry were unimpressed with the short selection of moves introduced in Underground 2.
 GameSpot agreed, but concluded that "while not all of these changes are all that great, the core gameplay in THUG2 is still very strong".
 In contrast, Bramwell felt that the Sticker Slap and additional flip and grab tricks were meaningful, enjoyable additions.
 The addition of Classic mode was praised by 1UP.com, who considered it superior to the story mode in terms of levels, while adding "the gamers weaned on PS1 Hawks will shed a tear, while newer fans will get a lesson on how things started".

 The aesthetics were generally well-received.
 Perry praised the aesthetics, which he described as more cartoony, especially in the pro skater models, than those of previous Tony Hawk's games.
 Regarding the sound, he praised both the sound effects and the music.
 Silverman particularly commended the soundtrack's variety for including songs outside the traditional skating genres of punk, rock, and hip hop (namely Frank Sinatra's "That's Life" and Johnny Cash's "Ring of Fire").
 Conversely, Bramwell greatly disliked the soundtrack, although he admitted it suited its purpose of accompanying skateboarding and also found the graphical upgrades to be minor and noted frequent issues with slowdown.

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Tony Hawk's Underground 2 with "Console Action Sports Game of the Year", along with a nomination for "Outstanding Achievement in Soundtrack".